kubeflow/kubeflow/kubeflow/jupyter/prototypes/README.md

 ### User Interaction

 The user submits a Notebook yaml either through a UI or CLI (eg `kubectl apply -f notebook.yaml`) and the Notebook yaml is handled by the notebook-controller.
-The controller will create a Service and Pod within the user's namespace.
+The notebook-controller will create a Service and Deployment within the namespaceset in the Notebook yaml.
+Note: the namespace must exist.
 The Service uses ambassador to create a reverse proxy that will route subsequent browser requests to the Pod.
 An example Service is shown below:

 ```yaml
 apiVersion: v1